-#6 Request for any exam-related clarifications
+#6 Request for any exam-related clarifications.

-This sums up our effective tips and tricks that can help you feel more confident about taking your IELTS test the first time.
+This sums up our effective tips and tricks that can help you feel more confident about taking your IELTS test for the first time.

 And remember, preparing for the IELTS application doesn't need to be difficult, as NEAC is here to help you achieve your USRN Dream with zero hassle.
-NEAC is an innovative pioneer medical exams application center that offers easy and fast processing of the IELTS exam and will complete all of the work for your IELTS registration for the best price to avoid financial losses and delays that could result in your application being rejected.
+NEAC is your expert pioneer medical exams application center that offers easy and fast processing of the IELTS exam and will complete all of the work for your IELTS registration for the best price to avoid financial losses and delays that could result in your application being rejected.